The National Institute on Alcohol Abuse and Alcoholism estimates that nearly twenty million adults (7.2% of those in America) “qualify” as alcoholics.

-Alcohol Abuse is the practice of binging or drinking too much but does not necessarily mean an addiction.
+Alcohol Abuse is the practice of binging or drinking too much, but it does not necessarily mean an addiction.
 Nowadays, the clinical term is ‘Alcohol Use Disorder.’
 Alcoholism describes a situation where someone has become psychologically and physically dependent on drinking.
 It is also called Alcohol Dependency, dependence, or problem drinking.
-Regardless of the clinical wording, you may have a problem with this addiction if you cannot curb or stop drinking.
+Regardless of the clinical wording, you may have a problem with alcohol addiction if you cannot curb or stop drinking.

 Alcohol Abuse Warning

 The American Medical Association, National Institute on Alcohol Abuse and Alcoholism, and the Substance Abuse and Mental Health Services Administration consider alcohol addiction a progressive disorder or disease.